 Want to find our more about being a school council member?

-Read the brilliant piece below written by Frazer - one of our school council members from last year.
+Read the brilliant piece below written by one of our ex pupils Frazer and one of our school council members from a previous year.

 Being A School Council Member: